PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] AWS Elastic Beanstalk.
 - [x] AWS CodeDeploy.

-### 272. A Developer created a new AWS account and must create a scalable AWS Lambda function that meets the following requirements for concurrent execution: Average execution time of 100 seconds 50 requests per second.
+### 272. A Developer created a new AWS account and must create a scalable AWS Lambda function that meets the following requirements for concurrent execution: Average execution time of 100 seconds and 50 requests per second.
 Which step must be taken prior to deployment to prevent errors?

 - [ ] Implement dead-letter queues to capture invocation errors.
-- [x] Add an event source from Amazon API Gateway to the Lambda function.
+- [ ] Add an event source from Amazon API Gateway to the Lambda function.
 - [ ] Implement error handling within the application code.
-- [ ] Contact AWS Support to increase the concurrent execution limits.
+- [x] Contact AWS Support to increase the concurrent execution limits.

 ### 273. A Developer is building a three-tier web application that should be able to handle a minimum of 5000 requests per minute.
 Requirements state that the web tier should be completely stateless while the application maintains session state for the users.
 How can session data be externalized, keeping latency at the LOWEST possible value?

-- [x] Create an Amazon RDS instance, then implement session handling at the application level to leverage a database inside the RDS database instance for session data storage.
+- [ ] Create an Amazon RDS instance, then implement session handling at the application level to leverage a database inside the RDS database instance for session data storage.
 - [ ] Implement a shared file system solution across the underlying Amazon EC2 instances, then implement session handling at the application level to leverage the shared file system for session data storage.
-- [ ] Create an Amazon ElastiCache Memcached cluster, then implement session handling at the application level to leverage the cluster for session data storage.
+- [x] Create an Amazon ElastiCache Memcached cluster, then implement session handling at the application level to leverage the cluster for session data storage.
 - [ ] Create an Amazon DynamoDB table, then implement session handling at the application level to leverage the table for session data storage.

 ### 274. An Amazon DynamoDB table uses a Global Secondary Index (GSI) to support read queries.
 The primary table is write-heavy, whereas the GSI is used for read operations.
 Looking at Amazon CloudWatch metrics, the Developer notices that write operations to the primary table are throttled frequently under heavy write activity.
 However, write capacity units to the primary table are available and not fully consumed.
 Why is the table being throttled?

-- [ ] The GSI write capacity units are underprovisioned.
+- [x] The GSI write capacity units are underprovisioned.
 - [ ] There are not enough read capacity units on the primary table.
 - [ ] Amazon DynamoDB Streams is not enabled on the table.
-- [x] A large write operation is being performed against another table.
+- [ ] A large write operation is being performed against another table.

 ### 275. A company runs an e-commerce website that uses Amazon DynamoDB where pricing for items is dynamically updated in real time.
 At any given time, multiple updates may occur simultaneously for pricing information on a particular product.
 This is causing the original editor's changes to be overwritten without a proper review process.
 Which DynamoDB write option should be selected to prevent this overwriting?